 But baby changes always seem to.

 But the things I am working on are the things I care about – truly care about.
 I am doing things I want to do with my time.
-That motivation, it comes from the inside out.
+That motivation comes from the inside out.

 Everyone can sense it.
 But I can feel it when I complete project after project, writing, and others, and I feel that sense of accomplishment that comes from being truly me.

 There is no misalignment anymore.
-I am on the path that my heart truly desires.
+I am in my creative sinkhole and that is what my heart truly desires.
 It is all good, my friends.